'Fight will go on' for better Fylde train services after government scraps fund

-'Fight will go on' for better Fylde train services after government scraps Restoring Youir Railway Fund
+'Fight will go on' for better Fylde train services after government scraps Restoring Your Railway Fund

 and live on Freeview channel 276